 All we need now is for the beauty industry to catch up and join the growing salons and spas wanting change to this industry.
 I of course could write so much more on this topic but this is just the beginning and I am grateful for every day.

-The bizarre thing is even though I had bowel cancer, I have a family history of breast cancer, and I have been getting checked since I was 30 (I am now a few months shy of 46).
+The bizarre thing is even though I had bowel cancer, I have a family history of breast cancer, and I have been getting checked since I was 30, I am now 46.
+I now see my oncologist every 6 months after a CT scan and they take such good care of me not just physically but mentally too.
 Awareness is key, listen to your body and changes out of the norm, don’t do what I did and put to the back of your mind.
-Please don’t hesitate to see your doctor as it may just save your life.
+Please don’t hesitate to see your doctor as it may just save your life cancer does not pick an age group.
 Also on a final note if you are 50 plus and you have had that dreaded poop sample test to do, please do it now!

 You will find some useful info on Bowel Cancer UK website.